Bacon in fabliaux

 In fabliaux – short, comic Old French narrative verse tales – bacon is one of the most commonly consumed foodstuffs, alongside capons and geese, cakes, bread, and wine.
-Within these stories bacon can function both as an everyday food and as a symbol associated with clerical corruption, greed, gluttony, or sexuality.
+Within these stories, bacon can function both as an everyday food and as a symbol associated with clerical corruption, greed, gluttony, or sexuality.

 Du provost a l'aumuche

-In some tales, bacon, and similarly pork and lard, are associated with corrupt clergymen as symbols of gluttony, greed, and lust.
+In some tales, bacon, and similarly pork and lard, are associated with corrupt clergy members as symbols of gluttony, greed, and lust.
 For example, in Du provost a l'aumuche a provost hides some bacon that he has stolen from a feast prepared for his master under his hat (the "aumuche" of the title, a large fur hat), but is caught and beaten after the bacon fat, melted by a nearby fire, starts to drip down his head.
 This parallels Galbert of Bruges's tale of the Murder of Charles the Good.

 Du provost a l'aumuche is 132 lines long and tells the tale of a rich knight who, having left his provost, a "low fellow and a rascal" named Gervais, in charge when he goes on a pilgrimage to Santiago de Compostela, returns home and sends word ahead to the provost to have a feast prepared.
 The provost arrives at the feast early and, spying a piece of salt pork in a shared dish, steals it and hides it in his aumuche while the person with whom he shares the dish has his back turned to talk to someone else.
 Placing the aumuche on his head, all is well until a fire behind him is stoked by a servant, at which point the fat melts and begins dripping down him.
 The theft is discovered when a server, inconvenienced by the hat, removes it from the provost's head, whereupon the pork falls out.
 The provost tries to escape from the feast, but is caught, violently beaten, and then thrown out.

 Several items in the fabliau run parallel to Galbert's tale, which likewise features a provost named Bertulf with an aumuche: the name "Erembaut Brache-huche", the fabliau provost's father; the high status and high regard of their masters; the masters both going on pilgrimages; and the provosts being motivated by greed for food (in the fabliau) or for power (in the Murder).
-A final parallel is the fates of both provosts: Gervais is violently punished, while Bertulf is stripped, dragged around, pelted with mud and stones, and then hanged naked at Ypres, where he is assaulted by a mob with hooks and clubs.
+A final parallel is the fates of both provosts: Gervais is violently punished, while Bertulf is stripped, dragged around, pelted with mud and stones, and then hanged naked at Ypres, where a mob with hooks and clubs assaults him.
 Gervais is pelted with hot coals by cooks, assaulted by the crowd of servants at the feast, and dragged outside and thrown in a ditch with a dead dog, which parallels the medieval practice of hanging with dogs.